 In January of 2020, Power Metals Corp. formed a Strategic Review Committee responsible for reviewing several options regarding the Company's Case Lake Property.
 These options include the continuation of further drilling and development at Case Lake, a potential joint-venture with a strategic partner or the potential sale of the property.
 This decision came at a time when the Company began to see a lot of interest around the Cesium discovery at the West Joe Dyke.
-On February 6th, 2020, the Company announced that we would officially focus on our Cesium mineralization.

 The Company plans to begin stripping and channel sampling programs at the property this Spring/Summer with the purpose of exposing, sampling and assaying Cesium mineralization on surface outcrops at West Joe Dyke and to find more Cs-bearing pegmatite dykes nearby.